cronn/postgres-snapshot-util/README.md

 ### Integration / Regression Test ###

-`PostgresDump` was designed to be used in a JUnit (regression) tests to dump and compare the actual database Schema of an application in cases where the schema is managed by a library/framework such as Liquibase.
+`PostgresDump` was designed to be used in a JUnit (regression) tests to dump and compare the actual database schema of an application in cases where the schema is managed by a library/framework such as Liquibase.
 We recommend to use our [validation-file-assertions] library to write such a test.